Moles are nests of pigmented cells of the skin. Moles can be flat or raised and can vary in color, shape, and size.

 D – Diameter

-Melanomas usually are larger in diameter than the size of an eraser on your pencil (/4 inch or 6 mm), but they may be smaller when detected.
+Melanomas usually are larger in diameter than the size of an eraser on your pencil (/4 inches or 6 mm), but they may be smaller when detected.

 E – Evolving